ozchamo/YAKKO/README.md

     - mastersched   -> enable/disable master scheduling
     - nodelabel     -> Change the label of a node between worker <-> infra
     - localregistry -> enable a local registry so you can actually use the cluster
+    - ingresscert   -> install an existing wildcard certificate
     - yakkotest     -> deploy the 'yakkotest' app on your cluster, to test the lot!!
 ```

-Oh, and one final, now documented little back door, when you are recreating the same cluster often, you can run, no questions asked:
+Oh, and one final little back door, when you are recreating the same cluster often, you can run, no questions asked:

 `     yakko rebuildcluster`

 ## WHAT IS YAKKO MISSING?
 (Backlog of sorts?)
 Short of this being a backlog...
 - BYO network (i.e. don't depend on a virtual network) - this should be mostly easy, but I am yet to build a business case
-- Setting up Chrony as an "ops" function
+- Setting up Chrony as an "ops" function (though this seems to be covered in 4.7+)
 - Adding nodes from other physical machines and moving virtual nodes around (which may well defeat YAKKO's own purpose)
 - Many 'certainty' principles of higher level systems administration, this said, it tries to keep your firewall on, your SELinux running etc etc.